jachappell/METAR/README.md

   * Pressure
   * Temperature

-Look <a href="https://github.com/jachappell/METAR/blob/master/example/main.cpp">here</a> to see an example.
+Look <a href="https://github.com/jachappell/METAR/blob/master/example/main.cpp">here</a> to see it in action.

 To build the library:<br />
 $ make